open-watcom/setup-watcom/README.md

 This action sets up watcom for use in actions by:

 - downloading a watcom release.
-- eventually setting the PATH and WATCOM environment variables.
+- set default Open Watcom environment variables (WATCOM + INCLUDE + PATH).
 - failing if the specific version of Open Watcom is not available for download.

 # Usage